CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 a.
 The amount of such compensation deducted; and

 b.
-The limited liability company’s filing of a business profits tax return for all years in which the limited liability company’s profits are reduced by such deduction.
+The limited liability company’s filing of a business profits tax return for all years in which the limited liability company’s profits are reduced by such a deduction.

-Rev 902.09 Mixed-Share Entities.
+Rev 902.09 Mixed-Share Organizations.
 With respect to organizations composed of a mixture of share types, the tax status of such organizations and the holders of equity interests in such organizations, shall be determined as follows:

 (1) Each share shall be deemed a transferable share;